Koldskaal/WorldforgedItemTracker/README.md

 - `/wfit help` → Show all available commands
 - `/wfit sharing` → Toggles waypoint sharing on or off
+- `/wfit enchants` → Toggles experimental enchant tracking on or off
 - `/wfit clear` → Clear all saved waypoints

 ## Limitations
 - No manual creation of waypoints yet.
-- When loot bot is enabled, the recorded source is an **approximation** (usually accurate, but not guaranteed).
+- When loot bot or a party member loots a target the recorded source is an **approximation** (usually accurate, but not guaranteed).
 - No way to filter the waypoints on the map.
 - Same Icon is used for all waypoints.